-You have the right to know your treatment options and participate in decisions about your health care
+You have the right to know your treatment options and participate in decisions about your health care formation about the plan, its network of vered services

 You have the right to get full information from your doctors and other health care providers.
-Your providers must explain your medical condition and your treatment choices in a way that you can understand.
+Your providers must explain your medical condition and your treatment choices in a way that vou can understand.